MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-layout-scaling.md

 <summary><b>Is there any impact on the performance of apps in landscape mode?</b></summary>

-No, landscape mode support in Teams does not have any negative impact on app performance.
+No, landscape mode support in Teams doesn't have any negative effect on app performance.
 Teams ensures a smooth and seamless experience for users, regardless of the device orientation.

 <br>